kodega2016/hello-react/README.md

 Here, we are mounting the current directory to the /app directory in the container.
 This will allow us to make changes to the code on our local machine and see the changes reflected in the container.

+Here, we are going to use github actions to build docker image and run the unit testing using docker container.